 - FindLaw U.S. Constitution: First Amendment (From the Constitution of the United States of America: Analysis and Interpretation.)

 - FindLaw Legal Dictionary (Definitions of legal terms and legal usage from Merriam-Webster's Dictionary of Law, 1996.)

-- Use the Find a Case search to quickly locate a court case by name, e.g., United States v.
+- Click Look up a Legal Case to quickly locate a court case by name, e.g., United States v.
 American Library Association or citation, e.g., 539 U.S. 19.